Jacksonville, Florida: Music

 The Ritz Theater, opened in 1929 in the LaVilla neighborhood.
 Renovated in 1999.

 The Ritz Theatre, opened in 1929, is in the LaVilla neighborhood of the northern part of Jacksonville's downtown.
 The Jacksonville music scene was active in the 1930s in LaVilla, which was known as "Harlem of the South".
 Black musicians from across the country visited Jacksonville to play standing room only performances at the Ritz Theatre and the Knights of Pythias Hall.
 Cab Calloway, Duke Ellington, Ella Fitzgerald, and Louis Armstrong were a few of the legendary performers who appeared.
 After his mother died when he was 15, Ray Charles lived with friends of his mother while he played piano at the Ritz for a year, before moving on to fame and fortune.
 The Ritz Theatre was rebuilt, and reopened in October 1999.

 The Jacksonville Jazz Festival has been held for than 40 years.
 It takes place over the three-day Memorial Day weekend, and includes the Jacksonville Jazz Piano Competition.

-During the 1960s, the Classics IV was the most successful pop rock band from Jacksonville.
-Southern Rock was defined by the Allman Brothers Band, which formed in 1969 in Jacksonville.
-Lynyrd Skynyrd achieved near cult status and inspired Blackfoot, Molly Hatchet and .38 Special, all successful in the 1970s.
-The 1980s were a quiet decade for musical talent in Jacksonville.
+In the 1960s, the Classics IV was the most successful pop rock band from Jacksonville.

 The Times-Union Center for the Performing Arts consists of three distinct halls: the Jim & Jan Moran Theater, a venue for touring Broadway shows; the Jacoby Symphony Hall, home of the Jacksonville Symphony Orchestra; and the Terry Theater, intended for small shows and recitals.
 The building was originally erected as the Civic Auditorium in 1962 and underwent a major renovation and construction in 1996.

 The next local group to achieve national success was the nu metal band Limp Bizkit, formed in 1994.
 Other popular acts from Jacksonville were hip hop acts 95 South, 69 Boyz, and the Quad City DJ's.
-The bands Inspection 12, Cold, and Yellowcard were also well known and had a large national following.
-After 2000, additional rock bands such as Fit For Rivals, Burn Season, Evergreen Terrace, Shinedown, The Red Jumpsuit Apparatus, Electric President, and Black Kids attained national attention for various hit songs and albums.
-In the 2010–20s, further urban developments resulted in numerous hip hop recording artists emerging from the city, some of whom have reached mainstream notability and signed to major labels.
+The bands Inspection 12, Cold, and Yellowcard were well known and had a large national following.
+After 2000, rock bands such as Fit For Rivals, Burn Season, Evergreen Terrace, Shinedown, The Red Jumpsuit Apparatus, Electric President, and Black Kids attained national attention for hit songs and albums.

+In the 2010–20s, numerous hip hop artists emerged from the city, some of whom have reached mainstream notability and signed to major labels.
 These include Nardo Wick (signed to RCA Records), SpotemGottem (signed to Geffen Records), YK Osiris (signed to Def Jam Recordings), Trap Beckham (also signed to Def Jam), and KaMillion.
 Prior, Mase of Bad Boy Records fame was the only rapper to achieve such success hailing from the city.